 My Basque Piperade recipe is a mildly spiced stew of tomatoes, bell peppers, onions, and garlic, with the heat coming from the Espelette pepper.
-Originating in the Basque region on the borders of France and Spain, a Basque Piperade can be served as a side dish with meats, eggs or as I use it, as a component in my Ratatouille recipe.
+This recipe originated in the Basque region on the borders of France and Spain.
+A Basque Piperade can be served as a side dish with meats, eggs or as I use it, as a component in my Ratatouille recipe.

 As I live in Texas, I do not have any Espelette peppers, so I have substituted roasted Jalapeno pepper.
-The Scoville heat scale for both the Espelette and Jalapeno peppers are roughly around 4000 SHU, so I think it’s a decent substitute, but if you have access to Espelette peppers, by all means, use them for your Basque Piperade.
+The Scoville heat scale for both the Espelette and Jalapeno peppers are roughly around 4000 SHU, it’s a good substitute.
+If you have access to Espelette peppers, by all means, use them for your Basque Piperade.